 Because just across the street, half hidden behind the limestone wall of a building, stood my shadow.
-And his demon eyes were fastened on me.
+His demon eyes were fastened on me.

-GETTING AWAY WASN'T EASY.
-Especially from a Yorkshire gentleman who, as he put it, always felt robbed of his honor if he couldn't walk a lady home.
+GETTING AWAY HADN'T BEEN EASY.
+ESPECIALLY FROM A Yorkshire gentleman who, as he'd put it, always felt robbed of his honor if he couldn't walk a lady home.
 Better his honor suffer than his life.